Run-and-tumble particle in one-dimensional confining potential: Steady state, relaxation and first passage properties: Abstract

 \section{Abstract}

 {We study the dynamics of a one-dimensional run and tumble particle subjected to confining potentials of the type $V(x) = \alpha \, |x|^p$, with $p>0$.
 The noise that drives the particle dynamics is telegraphic and alternates between $\pm 1$ values.
 We show that the stationary probability density $P(x)$ has a rich behavior in the $(p, \alpha)$-plane.
 For $p>1$, the distribution has a finite support in $[x_-,x_+]$ and there is a critical line $\alpha_c(p)$ that separates an active-like phase for $\alpha > \alpha_c(p)$ where $P(x)$ diverges at $x_\pm$, from a passive-like phase for $\alpha < \alpha_c(p)$ where $P(x)$ vanishes at $x_\pm$.
 For $p<1$, the stationary density $P(x)$ collapses to a delta function at the origin, $P(x) = \delta(x)$.
 In the marginal case $p=1$, we show that, for $\alpha < \alpha_c$, the stationary density $P(x)$ is a symmetric exponential, while for $\alpha > \alpha_c$, it again is a delta function $P(x) = \delta(x)$.
-For the special cases $p=2$ and $p=1$, we obtain exactly the full time-dependent distribution $P(x,t)$, that allows us to study how the system relaxes to its stationary state.
-In addition, in these two cases, we also study analytically the full distribution of the first-passage time to the origin.
+For the harmonic case $p=2$, we obtain exactly the full time-dependent distribution $P(x,t)$, that allows us to study how the system relaxes to its stationary state.
+In addition, for this $p=2$ case, we also study analytically the full distribution of the first-passage time to the origin.
 Numerical simulations are in complete agreement with our analytical predictions.}